How to get around this guide:

-Opportunities also afford you the ability to assign a projected revenue range – which helps you know the total value of the opportunities in your pipeline, or in a specific stage.
-When you combined this with projected “close” dates, and weighted forecasting it unlocks robust reporting and analysis that can be used to inform key decisions.
+Opportunities in Keap also afford you the ability to assign a projected revenue range – which helps you know the total value of the opportunities in your pipeline, or in a specific stage.
+When you combined this with projected “close” dates and weighted forecasting it unlocks robust reporting and analysis that can be used to inform key decisions.

 You can literally help a sales team decide how to allocate their resources, or prioritize their day.

 Opportunities help you track your prospects through your sales process without letting any slip through the cracks.
 And once you’ve got that – you can also use the stage moves to trigger automation for the repetitive follow up.